Resize Text: |

 If you are a temporarily registered doctor:

-SMC’s prior approval for you to remain on the SMC’s register while you are on NPL is not required.
+You are not required to seek SMC’s prior approval for you to remain on the SMC’s register while you are on NPL.
 However, your employer must ensure that you remain under its employment/training during the entire NPL period.

 Please note that your temporary registration (T-reg) will not be automatically renewed beyond the approved T-reg duration to compensate for the NPL period you have taken.
-Further, your employer must inform the SMC immediately if your employment/training ceases during the NPL period.
+Your employer must inform the SMC immediately if your employment/training ceases during the NPL period.

 If you are a provisionally registered doctor:

-SMC’s prior approval for you to remain on the SMC’s register while you are on NPL is not required.
+You are not required to seek SMC’s prior approval for you to remain on the SMC’s register while you are on NPL.
 However, your employer should still submit an online application via the PRS to SMC for records purpose.

 Your employer must ensure that you remain under its employment during the entire NPL period.
-Your provisional registration (P-reg) will not be automatically renewed beyond the approved P-reg duration to compensate for the NPL period you have taken.
-Further, your employer must inform the SMC immediately if your employment ceases during the NPL period.
+Your employer must inform the SMC immediately if your employment ceases during the NPL period.

 Supervisory Framework